 To check which version you get, go to www.btcom.ll-digital-sandbx1.bt.com/mybt >

-If you get two licences but want more, you can buy 15-licence BT Virus Protect for just £4 a month and the first month is absolutely free.
+If you get two licences but want more, you can buy 15 licences with the first month free.

 To download BT Virus Protect:

 - Log in or sign up to My BT

 - Scroll down to 'My Extras' and download from the 'BT Virus Protect' panel